torquebox/torquebox.org/news/2011-06-08-infinispan-ruby-client.md

 # What's next?

 This is a first release.
-There is still plenty to do.
-Here are some items on the list.
+There is still plenty to do, including:

 * Support cache names so the client can connect to something other than the default cache.
 * Provide an operation to expose various server statistcs as reported by hotrod.